XinyuKang22/kata-separation-of-concerns/sections/050_handle_configuration.md

 Now watch the service restart in Tilt.

 1. Does the service start up?
 Why?
+2. What other pieces of configuration have no default value and must be provided?

-Delete or comment out another piece of required configuration.
+Update your configuration to use `requiredEnvironment` for those other pieces of configuration then delete or comment out another piece of required configuration.

-1. What error messages do you see?
+3. What error messages do you see?
-2. As an operator that can't read the implementation, do you get enough information to fix all the configuration problems in one pass?
+5. As an operator that can't read the implementation, do you get enough information to fix all the configuration problems in one pass?
 Or would you need to iterate until you had it working?
-3. What could be done to fix that?
+5. What could be done to fix that?

 Fix your configuration and check that the service starts and can process content scanning requests.